FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

-# Day 1 — Build your first pynxtools reader
+# Build your first pynxtools reader

 **Duration:** ~3 hours
 **Goal:** Convert a real instrument HDF5 file + an ELN YAML file into a validated NeXus/HDF5 output using a reader you write yourself.

 ---